Guidance

 School-Based Apprenticeships and Traineeships (SBATs)

-- Proportion of SBAT students retained in training contract 12 months post-commencement (source: school’s own records)
+- Increased proportion of SBAT students retained in training contracts 12 months post-commencement (source: school’s own records)

-- Proportion of SBAT students progressing from Year 10 to 11, Year 11 to 12, and Year 12 to successful certificate completion (source: school’s own records)
+- Increased proportion of SBAT students progressing from Year 10 to 11, Year 11 to 12, and Year 12 to successful certificate completion (source: school’s own records)

-- Proportion of SBAT students that exit school prior to completing Year 12 by exit destination (source: school’s own records)
+- Decreased proportion of SBAT students who exit school before completing Year 12 (source: school’s own records)

 Career education, Structured Workplace Learning and work experience

-- Proportion of students who feel prepared for and supported during and after their work experience placement (source: school’s own records)
+- Increased proportion of students who feel prepared for and supported during and after their work experience placement (source: school’s Work Based Learning App)

-- Proportion of students who agree a work experience placement helped them understand more about what they want to do when they finish school (source: school’s own records)
+- Increased proportion of students who agree that a work experience placement helped them understand more about what they want to do when they finish school (source: school’s Work Based Learning App)

 Student attitudes to school (Student voice and agency)

-- Percentage student positive responses to questions about teacher-student relations (source: Panorama )
+- Increased percentage of student positive responses to questions about teacher-student relations (source: Panorama )

 Teacher/trainer professional learning

-- Proportion of staff delivering career education with a Graduate Certificate in Career Education/Career Development (source: school’s own records)
+- Increased proportion of staff delivering career education with a Graduate Certificate in Career Education/Career Development (source: school’s own records)

-- Proportion of relevant school staff (for example, school leaders, VDSS teachers and trainers, and other relevant staff, such as VET coordinators) who have completed VDSS professional learning, such as understanding Certificate IV Training and Assessment requirements (source: school’s own records)
+- Increased proportion of relevant school staff (for example, school leaders, VET teachers and trainers, and other relevant staff, such as VET coordinators) who have completed VET delivered to school students professional learning, such as Certificate IV Training and Assessment (source: school’s own records)

-- Proportion of VDSS teachers and trainers who have been supported (time release) to participate and complete professional learning and industry currency activities (source: school’s own records)
+- Increased proportion of VET teachers and trainers who have been supported (for example, through time release) to participate and complete professional learning and industry currency activities (source: school’s own records)